illinoistech-itm/jhajek/itmo-340-540/week-13/lab.md

 1. `code ~/Documents/itmo-340/debian11/Vagrantfile`
 1. `code ~/Documents/itmo-340/jammy/Vagrantfile`

 In the first three files - you will want to edit line **35**, first delete the `#` to uncomment the code to add a host-only network interface.
 A **host-only** network creates a virtual network on your own PC between your Host Operating System (Windows and Mac) and your virtual machines.
 We will use this feature of VirtualBox to quickly configure a network on your own laptop/desktop.
 Each person will need to set a unique IP address for each line 35 in the `Vagrantfile`.
 I recommend to start with the date of your birthday and increment.
 My birthday is November 18th so I will modify the default IP address to be `192.168.33.18`.
+If your birthday is on the first - just add a zero and start from 10.
 My configuration file look like this:

 #### Focal Ubuntu Configuration